Table of Contents

 ADA Guidelines for Students with Disabilities

-The University of Louisville is committed to equal opportunity and challenge for all academically qualified students and does not discriminate on the basis of disability.
-Support services and accommodations are available to encourage students with disabilities to take full advantage of the University's educational, social, and cultural opportunities.
+The University of Louisville is committed to equal opportunity for all qualified students and does not discriminate on the basis of disability.
+Auxiliary aids and academic adjustments are available to students with disabilities who qualify, to afford them an equal opportunity to participate in and benefit from the University's educational, social, and cultural activities, programs and services.

 Submitting Documentation of Disability

 All students seeking assistance from DRC must disclose the presence of a disability.
-In most cases, the student will be asked to submit documentation of disability for review by the appropriate DRC staff person.
+In most cases, the student will be asked to submit documentation of disability for review by the DRC.
 Upon receipt and review of the documentation, an intake appointment will be scheduled.
 Contact the Disability Resource Center for additional information about guidelines for diagnostic criteria.

-After review of documentation, the appropriate coordinator will contact the student for an intake appointment.
+After review of documentation, DRC staff will contact the student for an intake appointment.
 At this meeting, the student's eligibility for support services and anticipated accommodations will be discussed.
 Policies and procedures regarding specific support services, such as letters for faculty, exam accommodation, supplemental note-taking service, etc., will be discussed.

 Office of Admissions